CHENNEY001/CHENNEY001/README.md

 - 👨‍💻 I’m building my knowledge in the field of Computer Science and Data Science
   - Learning Natural Language Processing
   - Learning how to build and deploy neural network models in PyTorch
+  - Learning socket programming and concurrent programming
-  - Learning Operating Systems and Linux programming
+  - Learning Operating Systems and Linux kernel programming

 - 🤝 I’m looking to collaborate with other content creators